 TWO INTERNATIONAL PHASE 3 TRIALS WITH PXT3003

-PLEO-CMT is a pivotal, multi-center, randomized, double blind, placebo-controlled, three-arm Phase 3 study that was initiated in December 2015 and has enrolled 323 patients with mild to moderate CMT1A in 30 sites across Europe, the U.S. and Canada.
-Over 15 months, Pharnext will compare in parallel groups the efficacy and safety of two orally administered doses of PXT3003 to placebo.
-Efficacy will be assessed through one primary endpoint: change in the ONLS score at 12 and 15 months of treatment to measure improvement of patients’ disability with PXT3003.
-Additional secondary outcome measures will be assessed including functional and electrophysiological endpoints.
+PLEO-CMT was a pivotal, multi-center, randomized, double blind, placebo-controlled, three-arm Phase 3 study that was initiated in December 2015 and has enrolled 323 patients with mild to moderate CMT1A in 30 sites across Europe, the U.S. and Canada.
+Over 15 months, Pharnext compared in parallel groups the efficacy and safety of two orally administered doses of PXT3003 to placebo.
+Efficacy has been assessed through one primary endpoint: change in the ONLS score at 12 and 15 months of treatment to measure improvement of patients’ disability with PXT3003.
+Additional secondary outcome measures has been assessed including functional and electrophysiological endpoints.

-PLEO-CMT-FU is an international, multi-center, double blind, nine-month, Phase 3 follow-up extension study that was initiated in March 2017.
+PLEO-CMT-FU is an international, multi-center, nine-month, Phase 3 follow-up extension study that was initiated in March 2017.
 PLEO-CMT-FU is designed to assess the long-term safety and tolerability of PXT3003.
 All randomized patients who have completed the primary PLEO-CMT trial (i.e. 15-month double-blind treatment with two active doses of PXT3003 versus placebo) will be eligible to continue or initiate treatment with PXT3003 in this nine-month extension study.
 Patients randomized to PXT3003 in the primary trial will continue in PLEO-CMT-FU at the previously assigned dose while those who received placebo will be randomized to one of two PXT3003 active doses.